MicrosoftDocs/visualstudio-docs.es-es/docs/sharepoint/how-to-add-a-property-to-sharepoint-projects.md

 -   System.ComponentModel.Composition

-## Implementar la extensión
+## <a name="deploying-the-extension"></a>Deploying the Extension
- Para implementar la extensión, cree un paquete de extensión \(VSIX\) de [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] para el ensamblado y el resto de archivos que desee distribuir con la extensión.
-Para obtener más información, vea [Deploying Extensions for the SharePoint Tools in Visual Studio](../sharepoint/deploying-extensions-for-the-sharepoint-tools-in-visual-studio.md).
+ To deploy the extension, create a [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] extension (VSIX) package for the assembly and any other files that you want to distribute with the extension.
+For more information, see [Deploying Extensions for the SharePoint Tools in Visual Studio](../sharepoint/deploying-extensions-for-the-sharepoint-tools-in-visual-studio.md).

-## Vea también
+## <a name="see-also"></a>See Also
  [Extending SharePoint Projects](../sharepoint/extending-sharepoint-projects.md)
  [How to: Create a SharePoint Project Extension](../sharepoint/how-to-create-a-sharepoint-project-extension.md)
  [How to: Add a Shortcut Menu Item to SharePoint Projects](../sharepoint/how-to-add-a-shortcut-menu-item-to-sharepoint-projects.md)